ROCm/rocDecode/docs/install/rocDecode-build-and-install.rst

 Building and installing rocDecode from source code
 ********************************************************************

+If you will be contributing to the rocDecode code base, or if you want to preview new features, build rocDecode from its source code.

-These instructions are for building rocDecode from its source code.
-If you will not be contributing to the rocDecode code base or previewing features, :doc:`package installers <./rocDecode-package-install>` are available.
+If you will not be previewing features or contributing to the code base, use the :doc:`package installers <./rocDecode-package-install>` to install rocDecode.

-Use the `rocDecode-setup.py <https://github.com/ROCm/rocDecode/blob/develop/rocDecode-setup.py>`_ setup script to install prerequisites:
+Before building rocDecode, use the `rocDecode-setup.py <https://github.com/ROCm/rocDecode/blob/develop/rocDecode-setup.py>`_ setup script to install all the required prerequisites:

 .. code:: shell